-- (i) necessary assurances that the state (or, except where the Administrator deems inappropriate, the general purpose local government or governments, or a regional agency designated by the state or general purpose local governments for such purpose) will have adequate personnel, funding, and authority under state (and, as appropriate, local) law to carry out such implementation plan (and is not prohibited by any provision of federal or state law from carrying out such implementation plan or portion thereof), - (ii) requirements that the state comply with the requirements respecting state boards under section 128, - (iii) necessary assurances that, where the state has relied on a local or regional government agency, or instrumentality for the implementation of any plan provision, the state has responsibility for ensuring adequate implementation of such plan provision."
+(i) necessary assurances that the State (or, except where the Administrator deems inappropriate, the general purpose local government or governments, or a regional agency designated by the State or general purpose local governments for such purpose) will have adequate personnel, funding, and authority under state (and, as appropriate, local) law to carry out such implementation plan (and is not prohibited by any provision of Federal or State law from carrying out such implementation plan or portion thereof),

-Funding and personnel for the WDNR is through the State's biennial budget process.
-The WDNR Air Management Program has several funding sources, including program revenue (fees paid by businesses), tax revenue and grants (federal and state).
+(ii) requirements that the state comply with the requirements respecting State boards under section 128, businesses), tax revenue, and grants (federal and state).
 There are separate accounts affiliated with the different funding sources to ensure the funding and related personnel are used for the intended purpose.
 The primary federal grant the Air Management Program receives is the Section 105 Air Pollution Control Grant.
 It is an annual grant that includes extensive review by the U.S. EPA.
-In addition, the WDNR and the U.S. EPA negotiate priorities and grant commitments under the EnPPA, which is a two year agreement itemizing performance measure and outcomes across the various funding sources and grants.
-Wisconsin's basic air management program duties and authorities are ensured under s.
+In addition, the WDNR and the U.S. EPA negotiate priorities and grant commitments under the EnPPA, which is a two year agreement itemizing performance measures and outcomes across the various funding sources and grants.
+Wisconsin's basic Air Management Program duties and authorities are ensured under s.
 285.11, Wis.
 Stats.